After completing this page, you will be able to:

 GitHub issues are a way that anyone can identify problems with the code in your project.
 Not everyone is a programmer or a coder.
 But sometimes people are using your code and have questions, or find bugs.
 Issues are a way for others to contribute, regardless of their technical expertise.

-Use GitHub Issues To Manage Working Being Done On Your Project Through Pull Requests
+Use GitHub Issues To Manage Contributions to Your Project Submitted Using Pull Requests

-- Make The Issue Name Descriptive: It’s helpful to have descriptive issue titles that tell the code owners what the issue is about.
+- Make The Issue Name Descriptive: It is helpful to have descriptive issue titles that tell the code owners what the issue is about.
 Descriptive titles become particularly important if there are many issues in a repo.

 Mention Specific People Using @github-username-here

 The last important note is that when possible, it is best to mention the collaborator that you wish to respond to your issue in the text.
 You can do that by using

 @github-username in the text.
 This mention will draw more attention to the issue that you submitted and is in turn more likely to be responded to.

 Create a Pull Request to Address an Issue